anushka7220/reflexRAG/readme.md

 > Chat with any GitHub repo.
 Get answers you can trust — with citations that tell you *when* the answer might be outdated.

-reflecRAG is a self-healing RAG pipeline for GitHub repositories.
+reflexRAG is a self-healing RAG pipeline for GitHub repositories.
 Paste any public repo URL and ask questions about its issues, PRs, discussions, and decision history — without hallucinating.

 ---

 ## What makes this different

-Most "chat with repo" tools index source code. reflecRAG indexes **human communication** — issues, PR comments, discussions, rejected alternatives — and adds a critic layer that flags when an answer is sourced from a closed issue, a mismatched version, or contradictory chunks.
+Most "chat with repo" tools index source code. reflexRAG indexes **human communication** — issues, PR comments, discussions, rejected alternatives — and adds a critic layer that flags when an answer is sourced from a closed issue, a mismatched version, or contradictory chunks.

 **Two features nobody else has built:**